-Emissions of methane (CH4), such as from oil and natural gas producing regions, are an environmental concern since CH4 is a greenhouse gas with a global warming potential 28-36 times larger than that of carbon dioxide (CO2) over a 100-year period, and 80 times larger than CO2 over a 20-year period (IPCC, 2021).
-This large difference in radiative forcing is a result of the relatively short atmospheric lifetime of CH4 (~ 10 years) compared to CO2 (lifetime of ~ hundreds or thousands of years, IPCC, 2021).
+Emissions of methane (CH4), such as from oil and natural gas producing regions, are an environmental concern since CH4 is 30 a greenhouse gas with a global warming potential 28-36 times larger than that of carbon dioxide (CO2) over a 100-year period, and 80 times larger than CO2 over a 20-year period (IPCC, 2021).
+This large difference in radiative forcing is a result of the relatively short atmospheric lifetime of CH_4 (~ 10 years) compared to CO_2 (lifetime of ~ hundreds or thousands of years, IPCC, 2021).
 As a result of its strong short-term impact, reductions in CH4 emissions are an efficient way to quickly reduce radiative forcing.
-According to Ocko et al (2021), full implementation of all methane abatement technologies that are already technically feasible could cut anticipated global methane emissions in 2030 by 57%, and global-mean average methane warming rates between 2030 and 2050 would consequently be reduced by 26%.
+According to Ocko et al. (2021), dramatic methane mitigation measures now could decrease in 30 % the global-mean rate of near-term global temperature increase.

 About 60 % of the global CH4 budget arises from anthropogenic emissions (Saunois et al., 2020).
 Some of these emissions are fairly well-known since they are large point sources amenable to direct emissions monitoring (e.g., coal mines) (Kirchgessner et al., 2000).
-Some are relatively diffuse, large-area, low-intensity sources such as agricultural activities (Carlson et al., 2017; Moraes et al., 2013) and leaks inside homes and buildings (Wennberg et al., 2012).
-A large component of anthropogenic emissions, however, comes from relatively compact, high-intensity, regional sources such as oil and gas (O&G) production basins (Alvarez et al., 2018; Maasakkers et al., 2019; Pandey et al., 2019; Schwietzke et al., 2016).
+Some are relatively diffuse, large-area, low-intensity sources such as agricultural activities (Carlson et al., 2017; Moraes et al., 2013).
+A large component of anthropogenic emissions, however, comes from relatively 40 compact, high-intensity, regional sources such as oil and gas (O&G) production basins (Alvarez et al., 2018; Maasakkers et al., 2019; Pandey et al., 2019; Schwietzke et al., 2016).
 O&G producing regions include numerous point sources covering a wide range of expected emissions (e.g., well pads and processing plants) and more diffuse sources as gathering pipelines, sometimes intermingled with other methane sources such as livestock.
 Thus, O&G emissions are large in magnitude, and often highly uncertain.
-In addition, O&G production in the United States has increased dramatically since around 2005, driven primarily by hydraulic fracturing and horizontal drilling (Alvarez et al., 2012).
-This expansion of O&G production has prompted an increasing interest in monitoring of methane emissions from O&G basins on regional scales for the purpose of possible regulations and commercial incentives for operators to prove low emissions.
+In addition, O&G production in the United States has increased dramatically since around 2005, 45 driven primarily by hydraulic fracturing and horizontal drilling (Alvarez et al., 2012).
+This expansion of O&G production has prompted an increasing interest in monitoring of methane emissions from these basins for regulations and commercial incentives for operators to prove low emissions.